Ae3232/headless-cms/content/about-us/_index.md

 valuesItemItemImg6: "/images/values-img6.svg"
 valuesItemTitle6: Passion
-valuesItemDescription6: We are passionate about the changes we make in the global talent matching processes, about the positive impact we make on the career paths and business development.
+valuesItemDescription6: We are passionate about the changes we make in the global talent matching processes, about the positive impact we make on career paths and business growth.
 valuesItemItemImg7: "/images/values-img7.svg"
 valuesItemTitle7: Equal opportunities
 valuesItemDescription7: 'We are convinced that everyone should have a chance to do